|Judi Wollenziehn (#46620052)|

 I joined the Westport Historical Society and met their historian, Peggy Smith, another Bridger enthusiast.
 She told me that Bridger's granddaughter, Louise Lightle Wachsman, was buried in an unmarked grave at Mount St. Mary's Cemetery.
 With the support of my principal, G. W. Gelven, I initiated a fund-raising campaign with Bridger students that allowed us to dedicate Louise's headstone within a school year.
 This event whetted my appetite for more opportunities to educate the community about the unknown hero who had played such a key role in the Westward expansion.

 Several years later, two groups of gifted students from Jim Bridger Eighth Grade Center raised $26,000 during a two year period to commission a statue of Jim Bridger by renowned sculptor, Tom Beard.
 The completed work (at the National Frontier Trails Museum in Independence) was unveiled by two of Bridger's great grandchildren at a reception held a few days before the Old Scout's 200th birthday.

 I am now the library media specialist at Bishop Miege High School in Shawnee Mission, KS.
-My history club members are part of the findagrave.com team.
-For the past several years, the students have adopted the children's section of Elmwood Cemetery in Kansas City.
-Once a month, they clean the area and raise funds to purchase headstones for children in unmarked graves (http://www.theleaven.com/past_issues/_pdf/v31/Leaven10-30-09.pdf).
+My former history club members were part of the findagrave.com team.
+During my club sponsorship, the students adopted the children's section of Elmwood Cemetery in Kansas City.
+Once a month, they cleaned the area and raised funds to purchase headstones for children in unmarked graves (http://www.theleaven.com/past_issues/_pdf/v31/Leaven10-30-09.pdf).